Havarem/s5p4glove/README.md

-# Session 5 Project Team 4 Receiver Module
+# Session 5 Project Team 4 Glove Module

-This gets the data from the receiver, processes it and sends it to the Receiver Ethernet module.
+This module reads the glove inputs, do little processing and sends it to the receiver module.